iredmail/docs/en_US/howto/force.user.to.change.password.md

 * `ldap_force_change_password`: for LDAP backends (OpenLDAP and OpenBSD built-in LDAP server `ldapd(8)`).

-When user trying to send an email, iRedAPD will invoke this plugin to check password last change date stored in SQL/LDAP and compare it with current date. if password last change date is longer than specified days, this plugin rejects smtp session with specified message.
+When user trying to send an email, iRedAPD invokes this plugin to check password last change date stored in SQL/LDAP and compare it with current time, if it's longer than defined days (parameter `CHANGE_PASSWORD_DAYS`), this plugin rejects the smtp session with defined message (parameter `CHANGE_PASSWORD_MESSAGE`).

 ## How to enable iRedAPD plugin